nickw444/nessclient/README.md

 Include the generated log file with bug reports to assist with troubleshooting.

+### Checksum validation

+By default, the client accepts packets even if their checksums are invalid.
+Enable checksum verification to drop malformed packets:

+- CLI users can pass `--validate-checksum` to the `events` and `server` commands.
+- Library users can construct `Client` with `validate_checksums=True`.

+When enabled, packets with incorrect checksums are ignored.

 ## API Documentation
 You can find the full API documentation [here](https://nessclient.readthedocs.io/en/latest/api.html)